stevegon3/my-apple/ReadMe.md

 To execute: `poetry run python -m apple.answers`

 # Assumptions
- - Python is installed
+ - Python & Browser are installed
  - Compute has access to the Internet
  - There are less than 1,000,000 rows in the source data set.
 If there were more rows, I would have used a different approach; possibly yielding and buffering files or for Big Data sets, I would implement in Spark.
+ - For Question 1:
+   - Using `APPL.Close` for the aggregates
  - For Question 4:
     - 'week level' is driven by the data.
 Ie if data does not exist in a particular week, no rows are shown.
     - only aggregating the unique, in order data set (not the subset of data below the average volume).
  - For Question 5:
    - 'low volume days' are the days below the average volume
    - only low volume days are shown, so there will be many "missing" days on the chart